Lemonpi3/coderhouse-churn-app/README.md

 the main notebook is in spanish.

 I analized the dataset of a telecomunications company to get insights about how bad, which areas and what was causing the churn problem for the company.
-Then I built 2 models concatenated with each other to help with their churn problem.

-One that predicts if a client is going to churn or not.
-And the other, if the first model predicts a churn, predicts the churn reason category (Competition, Dissatisfaction, Attitude, Price and Other).
+To tackle the business problem I made 4 models:
+* 2 clasification models:
+  - First one is a Binary clasification model: Predicts the churn probability of a user.
+  - The second one is a multiclasification model: Predicts the churn type category.
+Is concatenated to the first model, if it predicts a churn it predicts the probabilities of the categories
+* 1 regression model: Predicts the total revenue that the user will yield in the quarter, with the main goal of setting priorities in churn savings efforts (it's not the same to lose a user that just pays the minimum than loosing a whale).
+* 1 clustering model: Segmentates the users in 4 clusters with the goal of helping the company to give a more personalized service to the customers and increase tenure.

 I also made an app that contains the storytelling in a blog style and a canva presentation.